JuliusStoll/Website-v2/content/en/authors/admin/_index.md

   url: https://www.hertie-school.org/en/who-we-are/profile/person/stoll

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I use data and economic theory to explore human behavior.

 # Interests to show in About widget
 interests: